gsknnft/QWormhole/README.md

 ## Secure Streams (roadmap)
 - Libwebsockets Secure Streams will be exposed via a TypeScript-friendly wrapper with JSON policy loading and minimal callbacks.
 See `ROADMAP.md` for status.

-## Security Notes
+## 🔐 Security Notes

 QWormhole is transport-only by design.
 It does **not** encrypt traffic (yet).

 Use WireGuard, SSH tunnels, or TLS termination if required.

+Secure Streams will provide encrypted, multiplexed channels.

+## 🗺 Roadmap

-Secure Streams (encrypted, multiplexed, policy-driven) is on the roadmap.
+Secure Streams
+TLS/TCP wrappers
+Multiplexing
+WebSocket transport
+UDP transport
+Browser transport (WebRTC)